shinsenter/php/src/php/base-os.md

 # *  *  *  *  *  command to be executed
 ```

-You can also easily set up cron jobs through the `$CRONTAB_SETTINGS` environment variable in the `docker-compose.yml` file.
+You can also set cron jobs directly via the `$CRONTAB_SETTINGS` environment variable in `docker-compose.yml`; these are loaded into crontab when the container starts.
-When the container starts, these settings are loaded into crontab, giving you more flexibility to change them later.

 ```yml
 services: